deeexcee-io/Deex-Shell/README.md

 # Deex-Shell
-Small program that creates an onfiscated PowerShell Reverse Shell One Liner and PE.
-Unashamedly made with assistance from chatgpt 🧠 💻
+Interactive Python Wrapper that creates an Executable which utilises an Obfuscated PowerShell Reverse Shell One Liner.

-# Simple-C#/PowerShell-Reverse-Shell-Executable
+# C#/PowerShell-Reverse-Shell-Executable
 Current Undetected Executable Reverse Shell Windows PE.

 The script generates a unique, obfuscated Powershell Reverse Shell One Liner each time.
-The One Liner is then utilised in the executable which executes the obfuscated string when run.
+The One Liner is then utilised in the executable which executes the obfuscated Powershell Reverse Shell when run.

+The C# code and PowerShell Script are dynamically generated each time so no 2 files should be the same.

 Perfect for CTF or Pen Testing purposes if Defender is running.